Getting into the habitat

 Professor Eberhardt incorporates service learning projects into each of her courses.
 In Ecology, students monitor storm water at five sites and send their data to city officials.
 For Science of the Indiana Dunes, students partner with scientists and land managers to determine the best methods to close “volunteer” trails, the ones where over-eager visitors have walked beyond the official trails and trampled the dunes’ natural vegetation.
 For Diversity of Life, students learn to monitor stream health.

 After every project, a staff member from the partnering organization meets with students to thank them for their work.
-That networking leads to internship and job opportunities for many students.
+That networking leads to internship and job opportunities for students.

 “People get connected in ways they wouldn’t otherwise,” Professor Eberhardt says.
 “And these kinds of projects let students see the opportunities that are out there.”